Uczta

-Uczta is the third studio album by Polish singer Sanah.
+Uczta (English: Feast) is the third studio album by Polish singer Sanah.
 It was released by Magic Records and Universal Music Polska on 15 April 2022.

 Uczta is a combination of indie pop.
 The album was produced by Paweł Odoszewski, Dominic Buczkowski-Wojtaszek, Patryk Kumór, Jakub Dąbrowski, Marek Dziedzic, Arkadiusz Kopera and Jakub Galiński.

-It peaked at number one on the Polish albums chart and has been certified diamond by the Polish Society of the Phonographic Industry (ZPAV) on 7 December 2022.
+It peaked at number one on the Polish albums chart and has been certified two-times diamond by the Polish Society of the Phonographic Industry (ZPAV) on 24 April 2024.